-Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
-Prior creditable service counts towards vesting, eligibility for retirement and the health insurance credit.
+Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
+Prior service credit counts towards vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
-Members also may be eligible to purchase periods of leave without pay.
+Members also may be eligible to purchase periods of leave w ithout pay.